 Bit Description

 31:16 Reserved

 15:08 Reservation Type (RTYPE): If the Reservation Release Action is 00b (i.e., Release), then this field specifies the type of reservation that is being released.
-The reservation type in this field shall match the current reservation type; if it does not match the controller should return an error of Invalid Field In Command.
-This field is defined in Figure 221.
+The reservation type in this field sha match the current reservation type; if it does not match the controller should return an error of Invalid Field In Command.
+This field is defined in Figure 218. this field shall

 07:04 Reserved

 03 Ignore Existing Key (IEKEY) : If this bit is set to a '1', the controller shall return an error of Invalid Field In Command.
 If this bit is cleared to '0', then the Current Reservation Key is checked.

-Reservation Release Action (RRELA): This field specifies the registration action that is performed by the command.
+Reservation Reperformed by the (RRELA): This field specifies the registration a action that is

-02:00 F RRELA Value Description
+02:00 R RRELA Value Description

 000b Release

 001b Clear

 010b - 111b Reserved